Welcome to LACE

 Join LACE for reactivations of Beatriz da Costa’s landmark work, PigeonBlog (2006–08) as part of the PST ART exhibition, Beatriz da Costa: (un)disciplinary tactics.
 PigeonBlog is an interspecies collaboration between homing pigeons, artists, engineers, and pigeon fanciers to collect and distribute air quality data to the public.
 Collaborating with pigeons that carry custom-built miniature air pollution sensors, this work engages in grassroots data collection to investigate the use of interspecies co-production in the pursuit of resistant action.
 Following da Costa’s ethos around collaborative knowledge-building and engagement, this program expands beyond the gallery walls and into the city to revisit the work nearly 20 years later.
 Guests are encouraged to observe in real-time the collected air pollution data through the PigeonBlog interactive map.

 In partnership with Crenshaw Dairy Mart and Los Angeles Municipal Art Gallery, PigeonBlog is reactivated with media archeologist and artist Leslie García and pigeon fancier Bob Matsuyama.
-The launch is accompanied by a workshop led by García, who will demonstrate how to build your own air pollution sensor, and a conversation with exhibition curators Daniela Lieja Quintanar and Ana Briz, who will explain the process of restaging PigeonBlog, and Bob Matsuyama, who will expand on collaborating with pigeons.
+The launch is accompanied by a workshop led by Leslie García, who will demonstrate how to build a DIY air pollution sensor, followed by a conversation with exhibition curators Daniela Lieja Quintanar and Ana Briz, who will explain the process of restaging PigeonBlog; Bob Matsuyama, who will share insights on collaborating with pigeons; and Bhavna Shamasunder, who will speak on environmental justice activism in Los Angeles and ways for people to get involved.

 About the Workshop